sunilkb1/test-flasky-demo-app/README_File_Structure.md

 - `resources`  - test data used by both API and UI tests.
 Changes in url, api endpoints etc. are to be done here.

 ## lib and resources
-The `lib` (library) is  the building blocks used to make the tests.
-Resources contain the test data.
+The `lib` (library) is  the building blocks used to make the tests. `resources` contain the test data.

 Any type of activity in a code that is likely to be used in another script/test should be refactored to the library section of the repo.